 Uses of a Clinical Data Warehouse include:

-Each of these can deliver value to a customer, but each requires consistent data structures, in a format that is easily understandable by the warehouse consumers
+Each of these can deliver value to a customer, but each requires consistent data structures, in a format that can be easily understood by the warehouse consumers.

 INTEGRATION AND RECONCILIATION OF SAFETY AND DEVICE DATA